 In the transport world keeping your customers up to speed with the latest information relevant to them to make their journey and travel experience a good one – ideally so that they return – is crucial.
 Travelling is a matter of getting people to places as fast and efficiently as possible, but the whole experience should include so much more, whether it is for business or pleasure.

-Digital signage is emerging as a way of enhancing that travel experience from a customer point of view, while also making the process easier for transport employees.
-It is even possible to shrink perceived waiting times down with the use of digital signage.
+Digital Signage is emerging as a way of enhancing that travel experience from a customer point of view, while also making the process easier for transport employees.
+It is even possible to shrink perceived waiting times down with the use of Digital Signage.

 Airports / Railway Stations